charlesknapp/PayCheat-CMS/README.md

-# PayCheat CMS | Full-stack P2C Site
+# SULK CMS | Full-stack Single-Use License Key Management System

-Full-stack CMS built specifically for Pay-to-Cheat (P2C) sites.
+Full-stack CMS built specifically for Single-Use License Key sites.
 This project is perfect for those looking to manage a cheat or software distribution service with ease.
 The system is fully integrated with **MongoDB**, **KeyAuth**, **Stripe API**, and more to ensure seamless user management, license key generation, and product distribution.
-With a variety of models and routes, this CMS is the all-in-one solution for running a P2C business!
+With a variety of models and routes, this CMS is the all-in-one solution for running a Single-Use License Key business!

 💡 **Live Demo**: Want to see it in action?
-Check out various sites using PayCheat CMS:
+Check out various sites using SULK CMS:
 - [GetOS.me](https://getos.me)

 ## Features